February 12, 2014

 Building work on the tower began in 1173 and went on for over a whopping 300 years.
 There has been much controversy surrounding the true identity of the architect behind the tower – the design originally attributed to artist Bonnano Pisano but studies have also implicated architect Diotisalvi.

 5. St. Basils Cathedral, Moscow

-This garish, candy coloured cathedral is, in fact, Moscow’s most visited tourist attraction.
-The famous landmark, shaped to resemble the flame of a bonfire rising into the sky, is located just outside the Kremlin gates and marks the geometric centre of the city.
+This garish, candy colored cathedral is, in fact, Moscow’s most visited tourist attraction.
+The famous landmark, shaped to resemble the flame of a bonfire rising into the sky, is located just outside the Kremlin gates and marks the geometric center of the city.

 6. Empire State Building, New York

 We couldn’t put together a list of world-famous buildings without including this grand Art Deco skyscraper.
 Once the tallest building in the world, construction began on the Empire State building on St Patrick’s Day 1930 and was completed just 410 days later.